 I discussed the dangerous impact of marijuana in an article for parents we shared following the release of Caron’s Harris poll in which a quarter of parents found it acceptable to share a marijuana joint with their 18-or-older child.
 In my piece, I included advice for parents on talking to their children about the drug in an age appropriate way.

-Given the news of high rates of marijuana use, I encourage all parents to revisit that post and have another conversation with their teens.
+Given the news of high rates of marijuana use, I encourage all parents to revisit that post and have another conversation with their teens, or inquire about rehab for young adults.
 It’s a good time of the year to slow down and really make the most of your quality time with your family – which includes discussing these very important topics that can truly impact our wellness in 2018.